This post may contain affiliate links. Please read our disclosure policy.

 Serves — 26

-These No Bake Cheesecake Bites are a tasty combo of Funfetti cake mix and cream cheese that’s coated in white chocolate and topped with colorful sprinkles.
+No Bake Cheesecake Balls are the best combiation of Funfetti cake mix and cream cheese.
+Coat them in white chocolate and top with colorful sprinkles for a fun and festive treat!

 Prep Time 10 minutes